Altra Provision 3.0 Review Facts

 The Provision 3.0's midsole is chock full of features designed to create a natural feel on the run.
 Comprised of ultralight EVA foam with an A-Bound

-™ Top Layer and utilizing both StabiliPod™ Technology and Varus Stability Wedge Technology, the midsole is moderately cushioned with an even stackheight of 22mm across the shoe.
+™ Top Layer and utilizing both StabiliPod™ Technology and Varus Stability Wedge Technology, the midsole is moderately cushioned with an even stack height of 22mm across the shoe.
 The A-Bound system is the centerpiece of the midsole with its already lightweight EVA foam paired with Altra's own rubber compound designed to absorb shock and return the rebound to the shoe increasing springiness and reducing leg fatigue.
-The StabiliPod technology's specially designed tripod foam formation helps promote a natural running movement on each groundstrike.
-And the Varus Stability Wedge is tucked in the length of midsole to aid in preventing footroll and craeting a healthier step for overpronators.
+The StabiliPod technology's specially designed tripod foam formation helps promote a natural running movement on each groundstroke.
+And the Varus Stability Wedge is tucked in the length of the midsole to aid in preventing foot roll and creating a healthier step for overpronators.

-The upper of the Provision 3.0 aims for comfort, breathability, and stability with its quick drying mesh and the A wrap feature that strategically covers parts of the foot to allow room where the foot needs it most.
+The upper of Provision 3.0 aims for comfort, breathability, and stability with its quick-drying mesh and the A wrap feature that strategically covers parts of the foot to allow room where the foot needs it most.
 The heel cup helps anchor the foot in place for a more secure ride and the thickly cushioned removable insole provides arch support

 .
-Some find this to be a little too much padding citing that the shoe now feels even more snug than it did given its new more narrow fit.
+Some find this to be a little too much padding citing that the shoe now feels even snugger than it did, given its new more narrow fit.
 Yet, overall, many are pleased with the stability and breathability.